-6.11 Organization of Workstations
+6.14 Organization of Workstations

 The coordination of workstation set-up is the responsibility of the NSEC and the NTC.
 The NTC do their best to ensure that workstations are similar so that competitors can demonstrate their skills under equitable conditions.
+Workstations are assigned randomly to Competitors by drawing lots.
+This occurs during orientation and managed by the Chair and Co-Chair of the NTC.

-6.12 Orientation
+6.15 Orientation

-6.12.1 Competitor Orientation
+6.15.1 Competitor Orientation